charlielobster/CUDA_NekRS/README.md

     | Fan  Temp   Perf          Pwr:Usage/Cap |           Memory-Usage | GPU-Util  Compute M. |
     |                                         |                        |               MIG M. |

-Here you can see in the example Driver Version is 570.172.08 and CUDA Version is 12.8.
+In the example Driver Version is 570.172.08 and CUDA Version is 12.8.
+This is good, anything <v13.0 is less of a problem.

 In a terminal, type:

     wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2404/x86_64/cuda-keyring_1.1-1_all.deb
     sudo dpkg -i cuda-keyring_1.1-1_all.deb
     sudo apt update

+Next, if you have a Driver Version < v13.0, just type:

+    sudo apt install cuda-toolkit

+But if your Driver Version >= v13.0, do this instead:

+    sudo apt install cuda-toolkit-12-8

+This is because NekRS is targeted to compute-70 (CUDA Version 7.0) architectures.